shashikumar04433/DevOps-/Linux/Docker & K8s Installation.md.md

 ## Kubernetes Feature:

-                  * Installation of Kubernetes steps mentioned above in the word file please go though that.
+                  * Installation of Kubernetes steps mentioned above in the word file please go though that .
 ### Features of Kubernetes:

                   * Service Discovery and Load Balancing.